MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/configure.md

 ---
-title: Configure Regional Hospital Emergency Response app | Microsoft Docs
+title: Configure Regional Hospital Emergency Response solution | Microsoft Docs
 description: Provides provides detailed instructions for hospital IT admins to deploy and configure the sample app for their organization.
 author: KumarVivek
 manager: annbe